bright/new-www/src/mdData/jobs/fullstack-developer.md

 title: 'Senior Fullstack Developer '
 hours: Full-time
 salary: 16 000- 22 000 PLN + VAT (B2B) or 13 300 - 18 300 PLN gross (UoP)
+salary_min: 16000
+salary_max: 22000
+published: true
 order: 4
-salary_min: ''
 ---
-We are looking for an experienced Senior Fullstack Developer who will be the part of our talented and ambitious backend and web development team.
-The main challenge of the team is to enhance the existing intelligent point-of-sale system to accommodate over 25 thousand new Android-based point-of-sales devices in cooperation with one of the world's top food ordering companies.

-The system is widely used in Israel and since 2016 has been successfully entering European market.
-We are responsible for providing: backend infrastructure, web application, a set of mobile applications including the main POS app, customer facing application and the self-checkout application.
-In addition to development we are taking care of the management, testing and the maintenance of the system.

-## Your job will include

-* creating high-quality backend and frontend applications
-* development and maintenance of the system infrastructure
-* participating in code reviews
-* direct contact with clients and advising in their decision making process
-* knowledge sharing with the rest of a team
-* improving internal software development and delivery processes

-## What we expect from you

-* at least 4 years of commercial programming experience
-* very good working knowledge and deep understanding of Java and Spring framework
-* good knowledge and understanding of Kotlin
-* experience with databases, in particular MySQL
-* familiarity with AWS or other Cloud providers
-* excellent problem solving and analytical thinking skills
-* the ability to work independently as well as in a team
-* communicative level of English (both written and spoken)

-## Nice to have

-* experience with development in Node.js and PostgreSQL
-* familiarity with Docker

-## Benefits and perks

-* working on a big project in one of the best software development companies in Poland
-* business contract depending on your needs (UoP is also an option)
-* attractive salary (10-16k PLN monthly) together with 20-26 paid days of annual leave
-* working in a modern software development TEAM
-* flexible working hours (you can come to work between 7.00 and 10.00 a.m.)
-* office in the center of Gdańsk Wrzeszcz - we provide you with a parking space
-* possibility of taking part in IT events and conferences
-* time for blogging each week (https://brightinventions.pl/blog/)
-* Multisport card
-* Bright Lunches for you and your colleague sponsored by the company
-* team retreats once a quarter, birthday cakes and more  :)
+We are a team of talented senior developers who value and apply the best programming practices.
+We focus on cutting-edge technologies and innovations, and try to find simple structure in complex things.

+**WHAT WE DO**

+We specialize in mobile and web applications, system integrations and IoT devices.
+We have also experience with Ethereum and Hyperledger as a Blockchain-based app platform.
+Since the establishment in 2012 our services have been found superior in Germany, Norway, the Netherlands and Israel.

+We are looking now for a **Full Stack Developer** who has already had experience with web development, knows how to build Cloud Platform projects and is not afraid of touching new technologies.
+What counts are your general analytical and programming skills.
+So, if you have:

+* problem solving attitude and open mind,
+* positive approach to work,
+* at least 3-4 years of commercial programming experience,
+* very good knowledge of TypeScript/JavaScript, Node.js and React,
+* and communicative level of English (written and spoken),

+send us your CV or share your LinkedIn profile and we will arrange a meeting to get to know each other better.

+**HOW WE WORK**

+Our team decide which technologies we use in projects.
+We pay special attention to selecting the appropriate technology stack that will not only support the client’s solution, but will also give us opportunities to develop and grow.

+_CORE PROGRAMMING LANGUAGES:_  TypeScript, JavaScript, Kotlin, Swift, Java

+_PLATFORMS:_ iOS, Android, Web, Backend, Blockchain

+_METHODOLOGIES:_ Pair Programming, TDD, Continuous integration, Code review

+**WHAT WE OFFER**

+* great team of professionals
+* working on the international projects for such organisation as United Nations or Parity
+* flat structure with no management overhead
+* flexible working hours (we start between 7.00 and 10.00 a.m.)
+* space for self-development and mentoring program
+* MultiSport card and private medical package
+* company library - we buy professional boosk for you
+* good equipment: MacBook, one/two screens and additional accessories
+* Bright Day once a month during which you can do non-project stuff
+* regular sport classes and bord games Fridays
+* good localisation if you want to work in the office: Gdańsk Wrzeszcz with a parking space nearby
+* team retreats once a quarter, Birthday cakes and occasional surprises

+**HOPE TO SEE YOU SOON ON OUR BRIGHT BOARD! 🙂**